awilsoncs/surviving-fcc/README.md

 You can read more about choosing fonts [here](https://www.smashingmagazine.com/2010/11/best-practices-of-combining-typefaces/)

-So you will need at least two.

 ### Mockup

-Now, let's dig into the design.
 I use [Moqups](https://moqups.com/), but I have to finish a design and screenshot it, since they only allow one project on the free account.
-I'm sure there are alternatives.

-If there's a science to UI, I don't know it.
-Try brainstorming a vision and putting it on paper.
-Don't worry about whether you know how to create it.

 You can set up color ID circles and width measures in Moqup.
 You can also add text blocks with descriptions of behavior.
 Add as much information to this mockup as possible, because anything you decide now will make your life easier later.